oscarpalmer/magnus/README.md

 When a controller has been instantiated, it will call its `connect`-method.

 When a controller is removed, either by having its element removed from the DOM or by modifying the element's `data-controller`-attribute, it will stop observing the element, as well as remove all actions and targets from itself, and finally call the `disconnect`-method.

+The same goes for other attributed elements, as well: e.g., modifying an element's `data-action`-attribute _(or removing the element completely)_ will then remove the element and its relevant information from the controllers it has been connected to.

 ### Targets